✨ Gatsby-Inspired & Flower Cake Duo

 Method:

-- Bake for 1 hr 20 mins, or until skewer comes out clean.
+- Pour into prepared tin and bake for 1 hr 20 mins, or until a skewer inserted in the center comes out clean.

-- Cool in tin 5 mins, then turn out to cool completely.
+- Cool in tin for 5 minutes before turning out onto a wire rack to cool completely.

 🧁 Vanilla Buttercream